-4.1.2 Correlation Analysis
+4.1.3 Correlation Analysis and Clustering

 As part of our analysis we wish to investigate the sensitivity of various model responses to model inputs.
 Of course, we are also interested in learning relationships among the responses.
 A reasonable hypothesis might be that correlated responses are influenced by the same model inputs.
-Further, correlated responses might allow us to reduce the number of responses analyzed in future experiments.
+Further, clustering correlated responses into significant model behaviors might allow us to reduce the number of responses analyzed in future experiments.
 To determine relationships among responses we conduct a correlation analysis using the techniques described in this section.
 First, we generate scatter plots among all response pairs.
 Second, we compute correlations among each pair of responses.
 Third, we combine the selected scatter plots and correlation values into a single visualization.
 The combined visual can be ordered using several techniques to reveal correlation groupings.
 Finally, we select a correlation threshold above which we wish to consider correlations, and then generate an ordered index-index plot to highlight correlation groups and to help select specific responses for further study.
 We explain these four steps below.
 To aid our explanation, we use designators for various responses.
 The designators are yN, where y denotes a response and N denotes the number of the response.
-Here, N may range from 1 to 22.
-To pique the reader's interest, we also identify selected responses associated with the designators.
-All 22 responses from our sensitivity analysis are identified and defined below in Sec.
-4.2.
+Here, N may range from 1 to 22 to correspond with the 22 candidate responses described in Sec.
+4.1.2.

-4.1.2.1 Y-Y Scatter Plots.
-Scatter plots of each pair of responses can visually reveal linear correlations and can also depict additional structure within those correlations.
-Fig. 4-2 shows an example scatter plot between two responses from our sensitivity analysis.
+4.1.3.1 Y-Y Scatter Plots.
+Scatter plots of each pair of responses can visually reveal linear correlations and can also suggest structure beyond correlation.
+Fig. 4-2 shows a sample scatter plot between two responses from our sensitivity analysis.
 The abscissa gives values for response y22 (average instantaneous throughput among typical flows) and the ordinate gives values for response y7 (flow-completion rate).
 Perhaps unsurprisingly, the scatter plot reveals a positive linear correlation among the two responses.
 Higher throughput for typical flows, which are most numerous, leads to higher flow-completion rate.
 Perhaps surprisingly, the scatter plot also reveals a bifurcation in correlation structure.
-Due to the properties of our OFF experiment design, the scatter plot can be augmented to reveal the cause underlying this bifurcation.
+Attributable to the properties of our OFF experiment design, the scatter plot can be augmented to reveal the cause underlying this bifurcation.
 We discuss the use of other exploratory plots and analyses below in Sec.
-4.1.4.
+4.1.6.